Beginner Guide to IPtables

 Block Specific Network Interface

-To block a specific network interface, for example eth0, execute given below command which drop the incoming traffic coming from 10.10.10.10
+To block a specific network interface, for example, eth0, execute given below command which drops the incoming traffic coming from 10.10.10.10

 Here you can change the action to allow traffic from a particular network interface using –j ACCEPT options.

 To block a specific IP range in order to deny, the incoming traffic coming from a specific range of IP.
 Execute given below command which drops incoming packet coming from IP 192.168.1.100 till IP 192.168.1.200